-SECTION 7: CONTAMINANTS AND NUTRIENTS
+CONTAMINANTS AND NUTRIENTS

 Contaminants are chemical substances that are detected in locations where they should not normally be found.
-The effects of contaminants on marine organisms (animals and plants) vary depending upon their behaviour and fate following release to the environment.
+The effects of contaminants on marine organisms (animals and plants) vary depending upon their behavior and fate following release to the environment.

 Contaminants can be natural or manmade and fall into four main groups: Trace metals: metals such as cadmium and mercury, which are generated in metallurgic industries such as the manufacture of batteries, and copper, which is widely used as an antifoulant; Organic compounds: including pesticides and herbicides that occur in agricultural runoff; Oil: from energy extraction and marine transport; Radioactive elements: radioactive caesium is released from nuclear reprocessing operations.

-Nutrients - the major sources of nitrogen and phosphorus input in the environment are diffuse losses (agriculture and atmospheric deposition) and sewage treatment works.
+Excess nutrients, or eutrophication, can lead to overgrowth of marine algae.
+The major sources of nitrogen and phosphorus input in the NWW environment are diffuse losses (agriculture and atmospheric deposition) and sewage treatment works.